 Series B in 2007

-Clarabridge is a customer experience management platform that assists businesses in enhancing their customer interactions.
-By employing advanced text analytics and natural language processing, Clarabridge transforms various forms of customer feedback, including contact center calls, comments, and reviews, into actionable insights.
-This empowers organizations to make informed decisions that improve customer satisfaction and drive sales growth.
-With a focus on providing comprehensive engagement solutions, Clarabridge has supported numerous leading brands in understanding and refining their customer experience strategies.
+Clarabridge is a Customer Experience Management platform that assists businesses in enhancing their customer interactions.
+By leveraging advanced text analytics and natural language processing technology, the platform transforms various forms of customer feedback—such as contact center calls, comments, and reviews—into actionable insights.
+This enables organizations to understand customer sentiments better and make informed decisions that drive improvements in customer experience.
+Since its establishment, Clarabridge has served numerous leading brands, helping them to grow sales, ensure compliance, and increase operational efficiency through a deep understanding of customer feedback.

 Ziptronix